-Reasons for Requesting a DeferralExamples of Extenuating Circumstances no normally considered as valid:
+Examples of Extenuating Circumstances no normally considered as valid:

 Minor illness such as a cough or cold (unless prolonged and corroborated by a GP’s fit note).

 Work got destroyed due to computer malfunction, water spillage etc (work should be backed up on a separate drive or stored in a cloud).